eulselmo/Algorithms/README.md

   ![BinaryInsertion](Pictures/BinaryInsertion.jpg)

 ## Binary Sort
-* **BinarySort.cs** - The program takes the data.csv database that contains information about each country.
-Through a Linq type query, the countries with density greater than 100 from a single continent are shown.
-The objective of the program is to show the total of Countries that pass the condition and information about it, such as Country Name, Density, Population and Area.
+* **BinarySort.cs** - The program takes the array, generates a secret random number, goes dividing the matrix in half and looking at that number is in one of the intervals, finally shows the secret random number.

 ```csharp
 public static int GuessTheNumber(int a, int b){